 The forecasts are shown for the entire North sea-Baltic sea and for specific areas.
 Choose a parameter in the table and see the forecast for the coming 3 days.
 The forecast opens in a new window.

 As a part of ongoing projects, daily forecasts of currents, temperature and other parameters are uploaded.
-The forecasts are based on prognoses from weather models and is driven by air temperature, wind, cloudiness and other meteorological parameters together with sea ice cover derived from satellites.
+The ocean forecasts are driven by meteorological fields from weather forecast models together with sea ice cover derived from models, satellites and in situ observations.
 The weather forecasts are based on data from NOAA and Deutcher Wetterdienst.

 The ocean model is based on the Coherens-modelsystem.
 Coherens is an open-source ocean model developed by European research-institutions and managed by OD Nature in Belgium.
 The model system builds on advanced numerical methods for calculating transports and mixing in the ocean.

 The wave model is based on the SWAN model.
 SWAN is an open-source wave model developed at Delft University of Technology.
 The wave models for each area are nested in coarser models covering a large part of the North Atlantic and these models provide conditions at the open boundaries.